 We never fail to be amazed at how worked up people get about public restrooms and toilet seats.
-Many women are justifiably outraged about wetness.
-Denise shared her anger:
+A wet toilet seat grosses most people out.

 “Women who pee on seats are doing so because they do not want their bare bottoms (mostly thighs, actually) to contact a surface – even a dry surface – that has been sat on – or peed on – by others.
 Perhaps they should go in the men’s room and use a urinal.